hmans/hmans_me/site/posts/2017-05-04-ancient-web-developer-goes-javascript.html.md

 > A similar technique has existed in game development long before React: re-render the game screen in every game loop, but only update the minimum portion of the screen which changed compared to the previously rendered screen.

 I'm sorry to say that this is an utter misunderstanding of how games actually work, and a very short-sighted comparison.
 Games do redraw their scenes from scratch on every frame, but they do this **with the help of hardware that is built for nothing but this very purpose**.
-The Virtual DOM approach actively **fights its host platform**.
+The Virtual DOM approach, on the other hand, actively **fights its host platform**.
 Games also perform absolutely _no_ diffing against a previous state; I'm guessing the author is thinking of techniques like _culling_ (the process of figuring out the parts of your scene that don't need to be drawn at all.)

 If you believe Virtual DOMs are great at rendering stuff at 60 FPS because that's how games do it, too, you're going to put yourself in a world of hurt.